Aeltumn/automated_crafting/README.md

 # Automated Crafting
-An open-source plugin for spigot which adds powerful autocrafters capable of automatically crafting anything.
+An open-source plugin for Spigot [1.12-1.15] and Sponge [1.12] which adds powerful autocrafters capable of automatically crafting anything.
+With a configuration to allow further customisation like increasing the difficulty of obtaining the autocrafters.

 <br/>

-**How to use**
+**How to use (when using default configuration settings)**

 1) Place a dropper in the world.